Here’s the answer to many frequently asked questions about learning Italian like “How to learn Italian fast?”

 Here are some recommendations for Italian students at every level:

 - Be patient.
+How to learn Italian quickly?
 Learning any language demands time and exposure.
 Every student needs to study both grammar and vocabulary, but the longer you stick with it, the more natural and gratifying learning will become.
 If you start, you’re already halfway.

 - Don’t stress about grammar.
 Some people just can’t get the words out because of fear of making mistakes, while others just glide along and in so doing become fluent, improving steadily as they continue practicing, speaking, and enjoying the language.
 For a laugh, check out the lesson about Italian swear words!
 Don’t fret.
 Your grammar—and your accent—will improve with time.

 - Write your “to-do” list in Italian.
 You quickly will memorize many essential, high-frequency expressions, such as going grocery shopping.
 Use full sentences and include verbs in entries whenever possible.

 - Surf youtube.
 Type in the common Italian words and Italian numbers for a broad category of interest, such as astronomy.
 Start with easy content.
 A short time (5-10 minutes) every day.
 Watch the same video or the news in Italian many times, not only one time.
 Speak along with the audio to get results fast, don’t just listen passively.

 - Read aloud (speak)!
 Look up a topic in English on Wikipedia and then read a piece on the same subject in Italian.
 Choose a book by a favorite author that’s available in English and Italian.
 Choose a topic you are familiar with in English and then read an article on the same subject in an online Italian newspaper.
 Idioms, proverbs, and quotes work, too.
 Read aloud to get the best results.